In (Korean name)

-In is an uncommon Korean family name and an element in Korean given names.
-Its meaning differs based on the hanja used to write it.
+In is an uncommon Korean family name and a Korean given name.

 Family name

 As a family name, In may be written with one hanja, meaning "mark" or "seal" (印; 도장 인).
-It has two bon-gwan: Kyodong, which is an island in Incheon and Yonan, North Korea.
+It has two clans: Kyodong, which is an island in Incheon and Yonan, North Korea.
 The 2000 South Korean census found 20,635 people with this family name.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 86.9% of people with this surname spelled it in Latin letters as In in their passports.
 Alternative spellings (the remaining 13.1%) included Yin and Ihn.

 People with this family name include: